Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled The Hands That Move. Please enjoy.

 Introduction by Harold Koonce, police sergeant, Evergreen, Washington

-He starts talking about how he and his friend decided to do some exploring over on Douglas Island right off the coast of Evergreen, one of those places that are supposed to be off-limits to everyone by the Douglas Island Natural Area Reserve an account that it is one of the few places that has all those Ximuce trees, though now that I think about it, I’m not sure why that’s sort important.
-We got plenty of those in mainland Evergreen.
+He starts talking about how he and his friend decided to do some exploring over on Douglas Island right off the coast of Evergreen.
+It’s supposed to be off-limits as ordered by The Douglas Island Natural Area Reserve on account that it is one of the few places that have all those Ximuce trees.
+Though now that I think about it, I’m not sure why that’s so important.
+We got plenty of them in mainland Evergreen.

-I told him he could get in serious trouble for trespassing but he interrupted me.
-Told me he had more important matters to discuss.
+Anyway, I told him he could get in serious trouble for trespassing when he interrupted me.
+Told me he had a more important matter to discuss.
 Normally, I would have kicked his ass for that but I was in a good mood.

-They found some hole in some fencing and got in and supposedly found, in the middle of the forest, what appeared to be an ancient castle.
-They decided to go exploring and were able to get inside only to find a bunch of men in robes in the middle of the room praying to an image of some sort of creature or something like that?
-Whatever, point is, the men in robes got pissed about the trespassing and chased after them.
-He managed to escape but his friend wasn’t so lucky.
+He explained they found a hole in the fence.
+He and his friend went through it and explored the area.
+They then supposedly found, in the middle of the forest, what appeared to be an ancient castle.
+They decided to do some more looking around and were even able to get inside.
+They eventually run into a bunch of men in robes in the middle of a room.
+And they were supposedly praying to an image of some sort of creature.
+Or something like that, I think?
+Whatever.
+Anyway, long story short, the men in robes get pissed about the trespassing and chase after them.
+He escaped but his friend wasn’t so lucky.

-Now, I believe this story as much as I believe ghosts are floating around or a bunch of witches live in amongst us in communities down south.
-I was just about to tell him so when all of a sudden there was a loud explosion.
-It took us a second but we figured it out it came in the direction of the island.
+Now, I believe this story as much as I believe ghosts are floating around but can only be seen by select people.
+Or a bunch of witches live among us in communities down south.
+Or whatever shit you guys write in this thread.
+I was just about to tell him that, too, or at least something to that effect, when all of a sudden there’s this loud explosion.
+It took us a second but we eventually figured out it came in the direction of the island.
 We decided to investigate.
-I mean, we kinda had too.
+I mean, we kinda had to.

 I don’t know if there was a castle there or even whether there was any sort of building.
-All I know is we found a bunch of wood and rocks in a large, neat pile that the Douglas Island Natural Area Reserve assured us came from a nearby mountain or large hill or something and was caused by natural erosion processes that we were not used to because mankind always interfered or whatever, something like that.
+All I know is we found a bunch of wood and rocks in a large, neat pile.
+People from the Douglas Island Natural Area Reserve shortly after we arrived came to us and assured us the wood and rocks came from a nearby mountain or large hill or something.
+And the explosion was caused by natural erosion processes that we were not used to experiencing because mankind always interfered or whatever, something like that.
 I didn’t quite understand their explanation but they seemed to know what they were talking about.

-The most prominent and disturbing figure was a scaly, black creature, with putrid brown spots on its chest and head.
-This being had no eyes and several large, jagged teeth.
-Claws protruded from each of its six hands.
-It looked like reminiscent of what I can best describe as an unholy amalgamation of a serpent and toad.
-Half the monster’s body was obscured as it appeared to be entering the scene through a portal of some sort of swirling vortex.
+The scene’s most prominent and disturbing figure was a scaly, black creature that had putrid brown spots on its chest and head.
+I can best describe it as reminiscent of an unholy amalgamation of a serpent and a toad.
+That is, if that abomination also had no eyes and several large, jagged teeth to go along with six hands, each of which had protruding claws.
+Half the monster’s body was obscured as it appeared to be entering the scene through a portal composed of a swirling vortex.